rohan-paul/monsterapi_test/README.md

 If you have a custom private dataset that you want to finetune ?
 No-problem.
 Monster's finetuning portal will accept any custom dataset for your custom finetuned LLM.

-And then after finetuning you can deploy your custom LLMs as API endpoints.
+And then after finetuning you can deploy your custom LLMs as API endpoints using Monster Deploy.
 The Rest API endpoint can then be integrated into any public web or mobile application.

 ------